Beef Meatball

 Health Benefits

-- Excellent source of complete protein with all essential amino acids for muscle maintenance
+- Excellent source of complete protein supporting muscle maintenance and growth

-- Rich in heme iron and zinc, supporting oxygen transport and immune function
+- High in bioavailable heme iron for oxygen transport and energy production

 Buying Guide